FerreroJeremy/ln2sql/README.md

 # ln2sql

+<b>ln2sql is a NLP tool to query a database in natural language.</b> The tool inputs a data model and a sentence and translate the latter in a valid SQL statement able to query the data model.

+##### Scientific paper

-<b>ln2sql is a tool to query a database in natural language</b>, as described in the following French paper (which can be found in the <i>docs/</i> directory):
+The tool is described in the following French paper (which can be found in the <i>docs/</i> directory), although since it greatly diverged for reasons of generic programming and speed optimizations.

 <i><a rel="license" href="https://www.researchgate.net/publication/278965118_fr2sql_Interrogation_de_bases_de_donnees_en_francais">Benoît Couderc and Jérémy Ferrero. fr2sql : Database Query in French. (fr2sql : Interrogation de bases de données en français [in French]).
 In Proceedings of the 17th RECITAL (affiliated with the 22th TALN Conference).
 June 2015.
 Caen, France.
 ATALA. pp.1-12 </a></i>

-In view to learn Python, I recently decided to implement our originally PHP project in <b>Python</b>.
-In addition, that will allow me to share the tool with the English-speaking community by making it public available here.

 ### SQL statement supported